 - Isolation and loneliness

-- A series of life events that result in trauma and/or loss.
+- Significant life events causing trauma and/or loss

 What Are the Symptoms of Caregiver Depression?